Ntalapro/JS-and-Json-Practice/README.md

-# A Todo-Practice-App
+# A Simple Todo-App
-An plication i Was using to practice my Vanilla JS, HTML and CSS.
+An application i just buitl using to practice my Vanilla JS, HTML and CSS.
-Clone the Repo and The Follow the requirements.
+Clone the Repo and Then Follow the requirements steps.

 ## Requirements
 ```bash